blackode/elixir-tips/README.md

 #### Execution screenshot
 ![image](https://cdn-images-1.medium.com/max/2000/1*Me9434rZFV1lEmwZd2toNA.png)

-If you observer the screenshot, we tried to access the function by sending a map with single key parameter where it is not allowed then with two keys map and the keys are exactly pattern matched where it is allowed to use the function then evenutally tried with more keys still it worked.
+If you observe the screenshot, we tried to access the function by sending a map with single key parameter where it is not allowed then with two keys map and the keys are exactly pattern matched where it is allowed to use the function then evenutally tried with more keys still it worked.